sbates-idrc/baby-bliss-bot/.github/CONTRIBUTING.md

 ### Linting

-In order to avoid errors and common pitfalls in python language, all code should be regularly checked using the provided lint task.
+In order to avoid errors and common pitfalls in the python language, all code should be regularly checked using the provided lint task.

 ```bash